ATECoder/dn.vi.ivi/docs/ttm/TTM Driver API Guide.md

 ## API Changes

 - The thermal transient elements include additional configuration settings.
-- The API implement equality functions that allow to determine changes in configuration settings.
+- The API implements equality functions that allow to determine changes in configuration settings.
-- The API include reset and clear function that clears or resets the execution state of the instrument to known values.
+- The API includes reset and clear functions that clear or reset the execution state of the instrument to known values.
 - Default execution state values are defined in the TTM Instrument namespace.
 - The measure command clears the execution state.
 - New API elements allow detecting changed configurations and applying only new configuration values.
 Note that before measuring shunt resistance after measuring thermal transient, all configuration values must be applied.